liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 So far, we have introduced and listed the core of hybrid automata in detail.
 Parameter values, invariance, and transition relations are crucial to hybrid automata.
 With these, we can build a hybrid automaton and conduct subsequent experimental analysis.
 The Flow* model under normal conditions is shown in [normal.model](https://liuluddex.github.io/uploads/2D-ADAS-Verification/normal.model).
 With Flow*, we can compute the reachable sets under a specified initial state set.

-#### Application Validation
+#### Normal Behavior Analysis

 Tab.
-4 shows the six initial state sets used for application validation.
+4 shows the six initial state sets used for normal behavior analysis.
 These six initial state sets contain six different state transition routes.
 By setting the initial value of the state quantity, we can put the system in different modes at the beginning and control its mode transfer path to study whether the vehicle will collide in different scenarios.
 But in fact, only the transfer path $q_3$ -> $q_4$ is most likely to cause vehicle collision, which is due to the high relative speed and short braking time.
 The corresponding reachable sets are shown in Fig. 1.

 <table>
     <caption>Tab.
-4. Initial State Sets of Application Validation</caption>
+4. Initial State Sets of Normal Behavior Analysis</caption>
     <thead>
         <tr>
             <th>Set</th>